lightningcell/ois-istun-security-code-helper/README.md

-# I Hate <span style="color: #bd1622;"> OİS İSTÜN </span> Security Code
+# I Hate OİS İSTÜN Security Code

-## For <span style="color: #bd1622;"> İSTÜN </span> Students
+## For İSTÜN Students
 Why are there so many security checks?
-Calm down, I'm saving you, my <strong style="font-size: 16px; color: #bd1622;"> <strong style="font-size: 16px; color: #bd1622;"> İSTÜN </strong> </strong> friends.
+Calm down, I'm saving you, my İSTÜN friends.
 See the usage below.

 ## How It Works?
 When we want to log in to the OIS system a lot during the day, we have to enter the daily code each time.
 With Code Hater, you only need to do this once a day.
 Once you enter the code correctly, it will be automatically filled in for your next logins.

 ## Installation
 1. Clone the repository: